TechCursed/Transaction-Analytics/Questions.md

 Q30.
 What would break if this decoupling didn’t exist?

 ✅ Answer:
 Failures or slowness in analytics could block transactions, cause cascading outages, increase latency, and violate financial SLAs—making the system unsafe for fintech workloads.

-Q1 : What do you mean by an idempotent consumer?
+Q31 : What do you mean by an idempotent consumer?

 ✅ Ideal Answer:
 An idempotent consumer ensures that processing the same event multiple times produces the same outcome as processing it once.
 Even if duplicate messages are delivered, the system state remains correct and consistent.

-Q2 : Why do you need idempotency in message‑driven systems?
+Q32 : Why do you need idempotency in message‑driven systems?

 ✅ Ideal Answer:
 Because message brokers can deliver duplicate events due to retries, network failures, or consumer crashes.
 Without idempotency, duplicates can corrupt data, especially in financial systems.

-Q3 : What is meant by duplicate‑event handling?
+Q33 : What is meant by duplicate‑event handling?

 ✅ Ideal Answer:
 Duplicate‑event handling refers to detecting and safely ignoring already processed events, ensuring they don’t cause double inserts or double aggregation in downstream systems.

-Q4 : What kind of problems can duplicates cause in analytics systems?
+Q34 : What kind of problems can duplicates cause in analytics systems?

 ✅ Ideal Answer:
 Duplicates can inflate transaction counts, overstate financial volume, skew success/failure ratios, and cause incorrect business or compliance reports.

-Q5 : What does schema validation mean here?
+Q35 : What does schema validation mean here?

 ✅ Ideal Answer:
 Schema validation ensures incoming events adhere to a predefined structure and data contract, such as expected fields, data types, and allowed values, before processing them.

-Q6 : How did you implement idempotency in your consumer?
+Q36 : How did you implement idempotency in your consumer?

 ✅ Ideal Answer:
 Using a unique business key—typically a combination of transaction ID and event type—enforced through a database unique constraint.
 If a duplicate event is processed, the insert fails gracefully and the event is ignored.

-Q7 : Why is database‑level idempotency preferred over in‑memory checks?
+Q37 : Why is database‑level idempotency preferred over in‑memory checks?

 ✅ Ideal Answer:
 Database‑level idempotency is durable and works across restarts and multiple consumer instances.
 In‑memory checks fail in distributed systems or when consumers restart.

-Q8 : What schema validation strategies did you use?
+Q38 : What schema validation strategies did you use?

 ✅ Ideal Answer:
 We validated required fields, data types, and enum values at the consumer boundary—often using JSON schema or DTO validation—before business processing or database writes.

-Q9 : What happens if an event fails schema validation?
+Q39 : What happens if an event fails schema validation?

 ✅ Ideal Answer:
 Invalid events are rejected and sent to a Dead Letter Queue for inspection, preventing corrupt or malformed data from entering the analytics pipeline.

-Q10 : How do retries interact with idempotency?
+Q40 : How do retries interact with idempotency?

 ✅ Ideal Answer:
 Retries may resend the same event multiple times, but because the consumer is idempotent, retries do not cause duplicate state changes, making retries safe.

-Q11 : You mentioned exactly‑once processing semantics.
+Q41 : You mentioned exactly‑once processing semantics.
 How did you achieve that?

 ✅ Ideal Answer:
 True exactly‑once isn’t guaranteed by most brokers, so we achieved effectively‑once semantics by combining at‑least‑once delivery with idempotent consumers and transactional database writes.

-Q12 (Advanced)

-Interviewer: Why is exactly‑once hard to achieve in distributed systems?
+Q42 : Why is exactly‑once hard to achieve in distributed systems?

 ✅ Ideal Answer:
 Because partial failures, network partitions, and crashes can occur after message delivery but before acknowledgment.
 Coordinating state changes across distributed components without duplication is inherently complex.

-Q13 (Advanced)

-Interviewer: How does your design support safe event replays?
+Q43 : How does your design support safe event replays?

 ✅ Ideal Answer:
 Since consumers are idempotent and raw data is append‑only, events can be replayed from the broker or event store without risking double counting or data corruption.

-Q14 (Advanced)

-Interviewer: What changes, if any, are required before replaying events?
+Q44 : What changes, if any, are required before replaying events?

 ✅ Ideal Answer:
 Typically, aggregated tables may be truncated or recomputed, but raw transaction tables remain unchanged, ensuring deterministic rebuilds.

-Q15 (Advanced)

-Interviewer: How do you handle high throughput while maintaining idempotency?
+Q45 : How do you handle high throughput while maintaining idempotency?

 ✅ Ideal Answer:
 By using efficient database constraints, indexed unique keys, batch processing, and tuned consumer concurrency so idempotency checks remain O(1) and don’t become a bottleneck.

-Q16 (Advanced)

-Interviewer: Can idempotency alone guarantee data correctness?
+Q46 : Can idempotency alone guarantee data correctness?

 ✅ Ideal Answer:
 No. Idempotency prevents duplicates, but correctness also depends on schema validation, correct event ordering assumptions, and consistent aggregation logic.

-Q17 (Advanced)

-Interviewer: How do you deal with out‑of‑order events?
+Q47 : How do you deal with out‑of‑order events?

 ✅ Ideal Answer:
 Analytics systems are designed to be eventually consistent.
 Aggregations rely on event timestamps, and since multiple lifecycle events are allowed per transaction, ordering isn’t strictly enforced at ingestion time.

-Q18 (Advanced)

-Interviewer: What are the risks if idempotency is implemented incorrectly?
+Q48 : What are the risks if idempotency is implemented incorrectly?

 ✅ Ideal Answer:
 Incorrect idempotency can silently corrupt metrics, cause financial misreporting, and break compliance requirements—often without immediate visibility.

-Q19 (Advanced)

-Interviewer: Why is this design especially important in fintech systems?
+Q49 : Why is this design especially important in fintech systems?

 ✅ Ideal Answer:
 Fintech systems require high data accuracy, auditability, and fault tolerance.
 Duplicate or inconsistent analytics can lead to wrong financial decisions or regulatory violations.

-Q20 (Advanced)

-Interviewer: How would this design differ if this were a transaction‑processing service instead of analytics?
+Q50 : How would this design differ if this were a transaction‑processing service instead of analytics?

 ✅ Ideal Answer:
 For transaction processing, stricter guarantees, distributed transactions, and stronger consistency controls would be required.
 For analytics, idempotent event consumption with eventual consistency is the safer and more scalable choice.

-1️⃣ What do you mean by “immutable transaction facts”?
+Q51 : What do you mean by “immutable transaction facts”?

-What they’re testing:
-Your understanding of immutability.

 ✅ Answer:
 Immutable transaction facts are records that, once written, are never updated or deleted.
 Each record represents a factual event that occurred at a specific time, ensuring the data always reflects what actually happened.

-2️⃣ Why is immutability important for transaction data?
+Q52 : Why is immutability important for transaction data?

-What they’re testing:
-Fintech and data integrity awareness.

 ✅ Answer:
 Immutability ensures data integrity, auditability, and trust.
 In financial systems, historical transaction data must not change, as it may be used for audits, dispute resolution, and compliance checks.

-3️⃣ What does “append‑only” mean in database terms?
+Q53 : What does “append‑only” mean in database terms?

-What they’re testing:
-Basic database modeling concepts.

 ✅ Answer:
 Append‑only means that data is only inserted into the table.
 Existing rows are never updated or deleted, making write operations predictable and avoiding accidental data loss or corruption.

-4️⃣ Why did you choose PostgreSQL for this storage?
+Q54: Why did you choose PostgreSQL for this storage?

-What they’re testing:
-Database selection rationale.

 ✅ Answer:
 PostgreSQL provides strong ACID guarantees, excellent indexing support, mature tooling, and reliability, making it well‑suited for storing critical financial data with consistency and durability.

-5️⃣ What kind of data is stored in this raw metrics table?
+Q55 : What kind of data is stored in this raw metrics table?

 What they’re testing:
 Understanding of domain data.